 MSCI will pay the cost of soliciting proxies.
 Proxies may be solicited on our behalf by directors, officers, employees or agents in person or by telephone, electronic transmission and facsimile transmission.
-We have hired Morrow & Co., LLC, 470 West Ave, Stamford, CT 06902 to distribute and solicit proxies.
-We will pay Morrow & Co. a fee of \$9,000, plus reasonable expenses, for these services.
+Morrow & Co., LLC, 470 West Ave., Stamford, CT 06902 will distribute and solicit proxies.
+We will pay Morrow & Co. a fee of \$10,000, plus reasonable expenses, for these services.